-FYI, cocoa butter is another ingredient commonly found in chocolate, and it is not a dairy product, but a natural fat derived from the cocoa bean which improves chocolate’s flavor and mouthfeel.
+Cocoa butter is another ingredient often found in chocolate.
+Good news: cocoa butter is not a dairy product, but a natural fat derived from the cocoa bean, meant to improve chocolate’s flavor and mouthfeel.

-For this recipe, I go for a high-quality bittersweet chocolate in bulk or bar form, like this one from Guittard.
-It’s Fair Trade Certified, 70% cacao, and both soy and dairy free.
-Most importantly it’s luscious and smooth as silk.
-I fell in love with this company as a culinary school student in San Francisco, and it’s my #1 choice to this day, quite simply because it makes outstanding results.
+For this recipe, go for high-quality bittersweet chocolate, like this one from Guittard.
+It’s Fair Trade Certified, 70% cacao, and both soy and dairy-free.
+Most importantly, it’s luscious, melts like a dream, and is smooth as silk.

-- High-quality dark chocolate is loaded with health benefits from it’s antioxidant, mineral, polyphenol, and flavonoid content.
-Numerous studies have proven it to be especially beneficial to elevated mood, cognitive function, cardiovascular health, and cholesterol levels.
-Specifically, it has been shown to raise HDL (good cholesterol) and lower LDL (bad cholesterol) while also preventing it from damaging tissues.
-This can be helpful since hypothyroidism is associated with an increased risk of high cholesterol.
+- High-quality dark chocolate is loaded with health benefits including antioxidants, minerals, polyphenols, and flavonoids.
+It has been shown to raise HDL (good cholesterol) and lower LDL (bad cholesterol) while also preventing it from damaging tissues.

-- 1 ounce of dark chocolate contains 3 grams of dietary fiber which can aid in constipation often associated with hypothyroidism.
+- 1 ounce of dark chocolate contains 3 grams of dietary fiber.

 - 1 ounce of Chia Seeds contains nearly 5000 mg of Omega-3 fatty acids, 4.4 grams of protein, and 11 grams of dietary fiber.
 It also contains 18% RDA of Calcium, which is especially helpful to those of us avoiding dairy.